What I Learned From Our Mid-Year Review

 We use Story of the World by Susan Wise Bauer and we love this series.
 We are being super pokey taking our time.

 We do a book in two years.
 I bought both the student workbooks and the textbook for each year and we are on level 3 this year.
-I am not sure I will be buying two workbooks next year or not.
+I am not sure if I will be buying two workbooks next year or not.

-This has changed over the years from a read aloud (which I miss terribly but I can’t read it aloud when I am not here) to a self-paced course.
+This has changed over the years from a read-aloud (which I miss terribly but I can’t read it aloud when I am not here) to a self-paced course.

 We are doing it differently this year.

-They can make them any way they like, sketch notes (which is super cool FYI) notebook page, a page with lap-book pieces or whatever.
-They can include pictures and charts and dress it up anyway they prefer, but they must include facts, dates and figures.
+They can make them any way they like, sketch notes (which is super cool FYI) notebook page, a page with lap-book pieces, or whatever.
+They can include pictures and charts and dress it up any way they prefer, but they must include facts, dates and figures.

 History-Geography:

 We are using Easy Peasy which is why the name might throw you off.
 It is her History year 3, found under History-Geography.
-C is doing level M, Dewi is doing level L. We also broke this down to a two-year course.
+C is doing level M, and Dewi is doing level L. We also broke this down to a two-year course.
 They do this twice a week.

-C hates it, however he informs me he hates all geography so this “isn’t a bad one considering” (haha teenagers!)
+C hates it, however, he informs me he hates all geography so this “isn’t a bad one considering” (haha teenagers!)
 Dewi loves it.

-If you know any fun engaging geography courses out there for someone who doesn’t like geography let me know!
+If you know of any fun engaging geography courses out there for someone who doesn’t like geography let me know!

 Science: